 Randall Thompson (not pictured above) was a fine American composer, though distinctly unphotogenic (see below), and his 2nd Symphony is a piece I’ve admired for a good long while.
 There exist two recordings that I know of, one, of course, by Lenny and the other by Neeme Järvi of all people.
-This is one of those piece that I fell in love with, via Lenny, in high school, and I still pester people to program it (though I admittedly have never have programmed it myself.)
+This is one of those piece that I fell in love with, via Lenny, in high school, and I still pester people to program it (though I admittedly have never programmed it myself.)

 The piece is richly orchestrated, overtly melodic, and veeery 1930’s American.
 I’ve always found something deeply familiar about the second movement, and I’ve just figured out what it is.